 Do you dread dinner time?
 Do you spend an hour making a decent meal, one that you’re going to enjoy, and then your kids sit down and whine and play with their food and make everyone miserable?
-Picky eaters can be infuriating.
+Today let’s talk about how to deal with picky eaters!

 When my kids were little one of my daughters decided that anything that looked like an herb was obviously poison.
 So if anything had any parsley, or basil, or flecks of anything at all–meaning that if anything had any actual taste–she would refuse to eat it.
 It was quite the battle.

-We finally won it by instituting the “Rice and Beans” rule (elaborated below), but I thought today I’d take off my Marriage Hat (since I usually talk about marriage on this blog), and I’d don my Parenting Hat and give us some tips on how to stop picky eaters from whining at the table.
+We finally won it by instituting the “Rice and Beans” rule (elaborated below), but I thought today I’d take off my Marriage Hat (since I usually talk about marriage on this blog), and I’d don my Parenting Hat and give us some tips on how to deal with picky eaters.

 What was the main problem?
 Was it the food, or the conversation?
 I know for me the problem would be the conversation.
 I can eat food I don’t particularly like if I’m having fun with those around me.
 But if I’m miserable to begin with, the food’s going to seem even worse.